A Single-Ion Trap with Minimized Ion-Environment Interactions: Conclusion

 We have designed and constructed a trap for single ions with the endcap topology in order to minimize trap-ion interactions and thus approach an ideal isolated quantum system.
 The trap has been characterized using a single $^{171}$Yb$^{+}$ ion to investigate the micromotion and anomolous heating rate properties of the trap.
 The trap was operated over a range of frequencies from $\Omega_{\rm{rf}}/2\pi=3 \rightarrow 21$\,MHz, and with secular frequencies $\omega_{r,z}$ from $200\,$kHz to the MHz range.
 Cooled ions remain in the trap almost indefinitely, and the uncooled ion-retention time is in excess of 15\,hrs.
 A fluorescence signal-to-noise ratio from a single ion of 400 is achieved.

 Excess micromotion has been minimized to the level of $S_{\rm{mod}} = 0.000(5)$ as determined via the rf-photon correlation technique.
-The anomalous phonon heating rate of the trap was measured using the Doppler recooling method to be $d\langle n\rangle /dt = 50 ^{+100}_{-50}$\,s$^{-1}$ and via the observation of Rabi flop dephasing to be $d\langle n\rangle /dt = 24 ^{+30}_{-24}$\,s$^{-1}$ with the uncertainty limited by the experimental methods.
+The anomalous phonon heating rate of the trap was measured using the Doppler recooling method to be $d\langle n\rangle /dt = 50 ^{+100}_{-50}$\,s$^{-1}$ and via the observation of Rabi flop dephasing to be $d\langle n\rangle /dt = 35 \pm 20$\,s$^{-1}$ with the uncertainty limited by the experimental methods.
 Further investigation of the anomalous phonon heating rate using sideband spectroscopy is planned.
 The effective rise in the BBR temperature at the ion has been determined via a combination of thermal imaging and FEM models to be $\Delta T_{\left(\rm{ion}\right)}=0.14\pm 0.14$\,K limited by the rf loss in the vacuum feedthrough.

 When used for an atomic clock based on the frequency of the E3: $^{2}S_{1/2}-^{2}F_{7/2}$ transition in $^{171}$Yb$^{+}$, perturbations induced by these trap parameters are presented in Table\,\ref{tab:ErrBud}.
+These values are calculated using the methods presented in \mbox{\cite{Dube2013}} with the scalar polarisability $\Delta\alpha_{\rm{S}}^{\rm{dc}}=1.3(6)\times10^{-40}$\,J\,V$^{2}$\,m$^{-2}$ \mbox{\cite{Huntemann2012}}.
 These contributions, when summed in quadrature, constitute a fractional uncertainty on the transition frequency of $3.5\times10^{-19}$.
 This should be compared with the uncertainty contribution from trap-based frequency shifts in recently published absolute frequency measurements of $\sim1.5\times10^{-17}$ \cite{Godun2014a,Huntemann2012}.
 The uncertainty could be further improved by reducing the secular shifts through well established techniques for ground-state cooling of the ion, and by fully heat-sinking the feedthrough.
 If successful, these improvements should reduce the uncertainty in the error budget by more than an order of magnitude.\\

 This work was funded by the European Metrology Research Programme (EMRP), the UK National Measurement System, and the European Space Agency (ESA).
 The EMRP is jointly funded by the EMRP participating countries within EURAMET and the European Union.